act3-ace/aerospaceRL/README.md

 ```

 ## Running from the Command Line
 These files assume that you have Anaconda or equivalent and standard Python packages installed.
 1. To run from the command line, open a terminal
 2. To run using the correct Anaconda packages, type `conda activate aero`.
 This should make (aero) show up before you username.
-3. Navigate to the 'spacecraftpublicrelease/RL_algorithms' folder.
+3. For example, run PPO using the spacecraft-docking-continuous-v0 environment for 10 epochs:
-4. Decide what algorithm you'd like to run, e.g. run the PPO RL algorithm `python PPO.py`
+`python aerospacerl/RL/PPO.py --epochs 10`